 Keep Reading for More Nonfiction Nocturnal Animal Books for Little Learners

 Opossums is a quick read about these interesting creatures.
-This book is simple but still tells students about marsupials.
+This book is simple and introduces marsupials in an easy-to-understand way.
 It talks about how they survive and provides real-life images to enhance the simple vocabulary.

 Raccoons is a nonfiction text that is perfect for little scientists!
 The vocabulary is simple but provides the students with learning opportunities.
-The pictures are great and will draw your little learner in!
+The pictures are great and will draw your little learners in!

 Take a look at Red Foxes and how they live in the wild.
-They are great hunters and they like to do it at nighttime.
+They are great hunters, and they like to hunt at nighttime.
 The vocabulary is simple and just the right level for preschoolers and kindergarteners!
 The photos are real-life images that will interest your readers!

 I hope you enjoyed my booklist of 27 nocturnal animal books for little learners.
-These titles are used in my classroom and my students love them!
+These titles are used in my classroom, and my students and I love them!
 I know yours will too!
 Click over and read about my Nocturnal Animals Activities and Centers and grab a FREEBIE!

 Love this list?
 Pin this image!